NotWoods/tigeroakes.com/content/posts/any-wreaks-havoc-on-overloads/index.md

 ## Future solutions

 Hardcoding the array length isn't great, because you can only support so many variations.
 TypeScript 4.0 introduces a new feature called ["variadic tuple types"](https://devblogs.microsoft.com/typescript/announcing-typescript-4-0/#variadic-tuple-types), which lets you capture the exact array argument and transform it.
-[Future type definitions for `Promise.all`](https://github.com/microsoft/TypeScript/pull/39796) may replace all the function overloads with a single function signature, removing the `any` bug entirely.
+[TypeScript 4.5's type definitions for `Promise.all`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-5.html#the-awaited-type-and-promise-improvements) replaces all the function overloads with a single function signature, removing the `any` bug entirely.

 TypeScript may also add special handling for passing `any` into function overloads in the future.
 If you know of an existing issue, or see something I missed, let me know.